A Meta-embedding-based Ensemble Approach for ICD Coding Prediction: Introduction

-In our work, we propose a novel multimodal approach to enhance existing work without relying upon external knowledge such as the descriptions of the ICD coding as label-based information or complex architectures.
-Instead, we combine existing information present within various systems containing structured information along with discharge summaries.
-Furthermore, we exploit the geometric properties of the pretrained word embeddings as well as, combining embeddings trained on external knowledge into a common dimensional space using using meta-embedding techniques~\cite{DBLP:conf/naacl/CoatesB18,DBLP:conf/emnlp/KielaWC18,DBLP:conf/ijcai/BollegalaHK18}.
-Pretrained word embeddings have been successfully used in downstream NLP tasks~\cite{DBLP:conf/emnlp/Kim14} since they capture semantic relationships and provide better text representations.
-To study the potential advantage of our proposed approach, we consider prior work~\cite{DBLP:conf/naacl/MullenbachWDSE18,li2020icd} utilising pretrained word embeddings specifically trained on the MIMIC dataset in their neural model.
+Pretrained word embeddings have been successfully used in downstream NLP tasks ~\cite{DBLP:conf/emnlp/Kim14} since they capture semantic relationships and provide better text representations.
+In order to further improve these representations, we consider incorporating external knowledge from separate datasets without increasing the dimensionality of the data used for training (augmenting the dataset).
+Instead we focused on exploiting the geometric properties of the pretrained word embeddings as well as, combining embeddings trained on external knowledge into a common dimensional space using using meta-embedding techniques~\cite{DBLP:conf/ijcai/BollegalaHK18,DBLP:conf/naacl/CoatesB18,DBLP:conf/emnlp/KielaWC18}.
+We hypothesise that this approach would be particularly useful for instances where access to pretrained word embeddings is available but the ability it derive them is not (i.e. through lack of significant compute or lack of access to the underlying raw data).
+To study the potential advantage of our proposed approach, we consider prior work~\cite{li2020icd,DBLP:conf/naacl/MullenbachWDSE18} utilising pretrained word embeddings trained on the MIMIC dataset.

-Furthermore, models trained on structured and unstructured information on different modalities are further used in an ensemble and we build a meta-classifier for training on the different predictions from the different models for making the final prediction.
-We empirically show that the final ensemble model outperforms the baseline methods in this multi-label classification task.

-In particular, the contributions of this paper are as follows: \begin{description} \item [1] We propose a simple and effective approach, which we term as \emph{pre-training initialisation steps} on pre-trained word vectors that are fed into a CNN-based architecture for multi-label classification.
-We evaluate our approach on top 32 and 50 ICD codes similarly to related work and we show an improvement by utilising different initialisation step. \item [2] An ensemble approach that utilises various modalities, combining both structured and unstructured information.
-Our ensemble model empirically outperforms the baseline methods. \end{description}
+The contributions of this paper are as follows: \begin{description} \item [1] Our first contribution is a simple and effective approach for infusing external knowledge into word embeddings derived from textual summaries, without augmenting the dimensionality of the dataset used for training.
+The semantic information captured by the textual summaries is not necessarily the same as the semantic information captured by the external knowledge.
+Therefore, in order to preserve the rich representation from both sources, we focus on techniques for infusing the knowledge of both sources without drastically increasing the complexity of the model.
+This is achieved by exploiting the geometric properties of word vectors and combining embeddings trained on external information using meta-embedding techniques.
+We empirically evaluate different approaches using the top 32 ICD 10 and 50 ICD 9 codes and our results indicate that the best performance is obtained by preserving the local neighbourhood of the word vectors while combining them into meta-embeddings.